wzhou7/WTT-R/README.md

 # Using Google Pretrained Word Vectors in R

-While loading Google's pretrained word vectors is quite easy in Python, doing so in R isn't as easy The Google Pretrained Word Vectors are available in a binary file.
-Since it is very large, we do not include a copy here.
-You can obtain it as follows:
+While loading Google's pretrained word vectors is quite easy in Python, doing so in R isn't quite as easy.
+You will need to download the binary file from Google, then then load the vectors locally for your data analysis needs.

+To obtain Google Pretrained Word Vectors:

-1. Go to Google's [word2vec archive page](https://code.google.com/archive/p/word2vec/), search for "`GoogleNews-vectors-negative300.bin.gz`" to find its download [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).
+1. Go to [Google's word2vec archive page](https://code.google.com/archive/p/word2vec/), search for "`GoogleNews-vectors-negative300.bin.gz`" to find its download [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).
 2. Download it and and unzip locally into your working directory.
 You will have a file `GoogleNews-vectors-negative300.bin`.
 (Note the .gz file is more than 1GB, and when extracted, the .bin file will be more than 3GB.)

-One could use the [rword2vec](https://github.com/mukul13/rword2vec) package to load these pretrained vectors.
-However, that repository appears to be inactive.
+To load the vectors, the [rword2vec](https://github.com/mukul13/rword2vec) package would have been a good choice; however, that repository appears to be unmaintained.
 Here's my fix based on Windows.

 1. Download [distance.c](https://github.com/mukul13/rword2vec/blob/master/src/distance.c) from the `rword2vec` repository and save it in your working directory.
 2. Compile it in RStudio.
 See https://stackoverflow.com/questions/15992767/create-a-dll-dynamic-library-from-c-in-r-windows